Timely autumn rains across southern NSW have kick started the 2019 winter crop and a buoyant outlook for the 56th annual Henty Machinery Field Days.

-The 105ha grounds are at capacity with the September 18-20 event expected to draw a crowd from almost every Australian state keen to inspect almost $120 million worth of machinery and goods on site.
+The 105ha grounds will be at capacity, with the September 17-19 event expected to draw a crowd from almost every Australian state keen to inspect almost $120 million worth of machinery and goods on site.

 Exhibitors representing more than 3500 companies will display their products on 1200 sites in what is now the single largest agricultural and open-air event in southern Australia.

 Chief executive officer Belinda Anderson said the HMFD team would present an event maintaining a focus on agriculture and machinery.